-- Gather the best ideas, people and resources in challenging rural homophobia and supporting LGBTI young people; in doing so, NICHE can map what’s working, what’s not and identify gaps;
+- Gather the best ideas, people and resources in challenging rural homophobia and heteronormativity, and supporting LGBTI young people; in doing so, RPA can map what’s working, what’s not and identify gaps;

 - Work with, and build upon, successful, effective projects and organisations in regional, rural and remote Australian communities;

 - Partner with mainstream and philanthropic organisations to leverage their resources for regional, rural and remote Australia.

 We’re challenging rural homophobia, bi and transphobia one town, one story and one cuppa at a time.